Ilhan Omar anti-Semitic comments condemned in House resolution

 Ms. Omar was not named in the resolution, but it specifically decried the types of dual-allegiance attacks she made against Jewish members of Congress, and most lawmakers who spoke Thursday said there was little doubt in their mind they were denouncing her by voting for the measure.

-“We would not be on this floor right now otherwise,” said Rep. Lee Zeldin, New York Republican.
+“We would not be on this floor right now otherwise,” said Rep. Lee Zeldin of New York, one of two Jewish Republicans.

-The resolution passed 407-23, with all the “No” votes coming from Republicans.
+The resolution passed 407-23, with the “No” votes coming from Republicans.

-Ms. Omar didn’t speak, nor did any of the freshmen lawmakers who leaped to her defense in recent days, complaining that Democrats were being too hard on one of their own while not doing more to decry President Trump and Republicans for offensive comments.
+The congresswoman didn’t speak on the floor during the debate, nor did any of the freshmen lawmakers who had leapt to her defense in recent days, complaining that Democrats were being too hard on one of their own while not doing more to decry President Trump and Republicans for offensive comments.

+After the vote, though, Ms. Omar and the other two Muslim members of Congress — Reps.
+Andre Carson and Rashida Tlaib — took a victory lap, pointing to the language condemning Islamophobia.

+“It’s the first time we have voted on a resolution condemning anti-Muslim bigotry in our nation’s history,” they said.

-Democratic leaders sought to paper over the fight, which dominated news coverage in a week they’d hoped to devote to their campaign and elections overhaul.
+Democratic leaders sought to paper over the party’s divisions, which dominated news coverage in a week they’d hoped to devote to their campaign and elections overhaul.

-“We are the most diverse caucus in the history of Congress,” said Rep. James Clyburn, the most senior black member of the House.
+“Make no mistake, our caucus is unified.
+But unity does not mean unanimity,” said Minority Whip James Clyburn, the most senior black member of the House.
+“We are the most diverse caucus in the history of Congress.”

-Ms. Omar became one of the first two Muslim women in Congress when she took her seat this year, and she’s quickly become a lightning rod.
+Ms. Omar has been a lightning rod since taking her seat in January.

 When she suggested last month that lawmakers who supported Israel were bought off by Jewish money, she apologized, and the whole House voted in favor of a resolution condemning anti-Semitism.